 For example, a mediastinoscopy is a minor surgery that takes samples of mediastinal tissue, such as lymph node tissue, to help determine how far pleural mesothelioma tumors have spread in the chest.
 A paracentesis is a test for peritoneal mesothelioma that extracts fluid from the abdominal cavity so doctors can examine it for signs of cancer.

 Doctors consider all forms of mesothelioma to be rare.
 They also consider all of the types be fast-spreading, which explains why they like to determine the stage of the cancer as soon as possible.
 The type of cancer affects your treatment options and impacts your life expectancy.
 Medical research shows that oncologists have more success treating peritoneal mesothelioma than the other three types.

-We can help you find the most qualified mesothelioma specialists, treatment facilities and clinical trials in your area.
+Let us help you find the most qualified mesothelioma specialists, treatment facilities and clinical trials near you.

 Most mesothelioma tumors are cancerous, or malignant.
 Cancerous tumors have an inclination to spread to other locations, intensifying the danger of the cancer.

 But not all tumors are malignant.
 Some turn out to be benign – noncancerous.
 Benign tumors grow slowly and don’t spread to distant organs.
 If these tumors grow large enough, they can cause complications that make them necessary to remove, but many people experience no symptoms because of the tumors’ existence.